GeminiCCCC/SystemDesign/README.md

 b. second is gossip protocal, within a given frequcency, each machine picks another machine randomly and shares data (Yahoo use this)

-c. thrid is to use distributed cache (Redis)
+c. third is to use distributed cache (Redis)

 d. forth is coordination service (choose one host as a leader and other nodes only share data with leader), or a separate Zookeeper coordination service